Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Focused cylindrical vector beams exciting a dielectric nanoparticle

-The LG function in Equation~\eqref{LG-function} is valid in the paraxial regime.
-It can be used in FDTD to define the complex amplitude envelop of the electric or magnetic source in a transverse plane before or after the waist position.
+The cylindrical vector beams considered in the present study are characterized by both an azimuthally or radially distributed polarization and an intensity distribution having cylindrical symmetry.
+They can be seen as linear combination of a right-handed and a left-handed circularly polarized vortex beam with opposite orbital angular momentum ${l=\pm 1}$\cite{novotny_principles_2006}.
+Higher-order modes like Laguerre-Gaussian (LG) modes can be used to define an analytical expression in the paraxial regime and then be used in FDTD script to define the complex amplitude of the electric and/or magnetic source in a transverse plane before or after the waist position.
 From this initial condition, the beam propagation is calculated by solving the time-dependent Maxwell's equations.

-The spatial phase term $\exp\left(ik\rho ^2/2R(z)\right)$ ensures the beam focusing.
-For many applications, it is interesting to tightly focus the beam in order to generate strong longitudinal electric or magnetic field component and to spatially separate the electric and magnetic energy density.
-If the beam divergence angle becomes too high, the FDTD method based on the full Maxwell's theory within the paraxial initial conditions (Equation~\eqref{LG-function}) deviates from the expected behavior at the focus point.
-We estimated that, choosing suitable values for $M^{2}$ beam quality factor \cite{li_m_2013}, the beam generated by Meep with the paraxial LG method is acceptable for a numerical aperture (NA) up to 0.9.
-Beyond this limit, a nonparaxial approach has to be considered.
+However, for many applications, it is interesting to tightly focus a CVB in order to generate a strong longitudinal electric or magnetic field component and to spatially separate the electric and magnetic energy density \cite{kasperczyk_excitation_2015}.
+When the beam divergence angle becomes too large, by using a high numerical aperture (NA) objective for example, the fields computed using LG modes deviate from the expected behavior at the focus point and a more general (nonparaxial) approach has to be considered.
+For this purpose, several methods have been proposed based on $n$-order corrected expression of the field components \cite{cerjan_orbital_2011, yan_description_2007, barnett_orbital_1994} or using the scalar-complex-source model \cite{orlov2010complex}.